CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-emailingtemplates.md

 * **archived**: Boolean that indicates whether to only include archived templates (true) or only templates that are not archived (false).
 Returns both by default.
-* **modifiedfromdate**: Date after which the template should have been modified in YYYY-MM-DD HH:MM:SS format.
+* **modifiedfromdate**: Date after which the templates should have been modified in YYYY-MM-DD HH:MM:SS format.
-* **modifiedtodate**: Date before which the template should have been modified in YYYY-MM-DD HH:MM:SS format.
+* **modifiedtodate**: Date before which the templates should have been modified in YYYY-MM-DD HH:MM:SS format.

 ## Returned fields